-In compliance with the federal Student Right To Know Act requiring institutions
+The federal Student Right to Know Act requires institutions

-of higher education to make available graduation rates, Bates has calculated an
+of higher education to make available graduation rates.
+Bates has calculated

-82 percent graduation rate for first-time students entering in September 1991,
+an 87-percent graduation rate for first-time students entering in September

 This calculation does not include students who have transferred into the